-First test based on approximately 40% of content and second test based on remaining contents (approx.40% but excluding contents covered in Test I)
+First' test based on approximately 40% of content and second test based on remaining content (approximately 40% but excluding contents covered in Test I)

-Weightage of each module in end semester examination will be proportional to number of respective lecture hours mentioned in the syllabus.
+Weightage of each module in end semester examination will be proportional to number of respective lecture hours mentioned in the curriculum.

-- 1. Question paper will comprise of total six questions, each carrying 20 marks - 2.
-Question 1 will be compulsory and should cover maximum contents of the syllabus - 3.
-Remaining questions will be mixed in nature (for example if Q.2 has part (a) from module 3 then part (b) will be from any module other than module 3) - 4.
-Only Four questions to be solved.
+- 1. Question paper will comprise of total six questions, each carrying 20marks - 2.
+Question 1 will be compulsory and should cover maximum contents of the curriculum - 3.
+Remaining questions will be mixed in nature (for example if Q.2 has part (a) from module 3 then part (b) will be from any module other than module3) - 4.
+Only Four questions need to be solved.